johnkeates/hibernate-filemaker-dialect/README.md

 # FM jdbc driver does not allow schema modifications, so disable updates
 spring.jpa.hibernate.ddl-auto = none

-# FM jdbc driver does not allow "SELECT 1" default connectivity test, so setup this
+# FM jdbc driver does not allow "SELECT 1" default connectivity test, so use the fillowing
 spring.datasource.hikari.connection-test-query=SELECT p.* FROM FileMaker_Tables p

 # setup other properties as usual, like the following